Shortest Paths in a Weighted Simplicial Complex: Introduction

 \subsection{Outline}

 In \cref{sec:prelim}, we provide all the notations and definitions necessary for explaining our algorithm.
 This section also introduces the concepts of weighted simplicial complex and $d$-path.
-The section ends with a description of the Dijkstra's algorithm for graphs.
-In \cref{sec:algo} we describe our novel algorithm to find the shortest path in a simplicial complex.
-The section ends with a detailed analysis of the algorithm.
+The \cref{sec:graph-discovery} includes the description and analysis of BFS and DFS for our setting.
+In \cref{sec:algo} and \cref{sec:bellman} we describe our novel algorithms to find the shortest path in a simplicial complex.
+We provide a real-life example of our setup in \cref{sec:realexample} that shows how our setup can model some of the real-life problems better than graphs.
 We conclude our study with some remarks and possible future research directions in \cref{sec:conclu}.